A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Properties of the Extension

 The next result characterizes the extreme values for \(T\) in the multivariate normal model, noting that perfect dependence of \(\YY\) on \(\XX\) in this case corresponds to perfect linear dependence.

-\begin{proposition}[Characterization of extreme cases] ~\\ Let \((\XX,\YY)\) be multivariate normal with covariance matrix \(\Sigma = \left(\begin{smallmatrix} \Sigma_{11} & \Sigma_{12} \\ \Sigma_{21} & \Sigma_{22} \end{smallmatrix}\right)\).
-Then \begin{enumerate}[(i)] \item \(T(\YY|\XX) =0 \) if and only if \(\Sigma_{12}\) is the null matrix (i.e., \(\sigma_{ij}=0\) for all \((i,j)\in \{1,\ldots,p\}\times \{p+1,\ldots,p+q\}\)), \item \(T(\YY|\XX)=1\) if and only if \(\rank(\Sigma)=\rank(\Sigma_{11})\,.\) \end{enumerate} \end{proposition}
+\begin{proposition}[Characterization of extreme cases] ~\\ Let \((\XX,\YY)\) be multivariate normal with covariance matrix \(\Sigma = (\sigma_{ij}) = \left(\begin{smallmatrix} \Sigma_{11} & \Sigma_{12} \\ \Sigma_{21} & \Sigma_{22} \end{smallmatrix}\right)\).
+Then \begin{enumerate}[(i)] \item \(T(\YY,\XX) =0 \) if and only if \(\Sigma_{12}\) is the null matrix (i.e., \(\sigma_{ij}=0\) for all \((i,j)\in \{1,\ldots,p\}\times \{p+1,\ldots,p+q\}\)), \item \(T(\YY,\XX)=1\) if and only if \(\rank(\Sigma)=\rank(\Sigma_{11})\,.\) \end{enumerate} \end{proposition}

-\subsection{Estimation}
+\section{Estimation}

-In the sequel, we propose strongly consistent estimators \(T_n\) and \(\overline{T}_n\) for $T$ and $\overline{T}$ defined by \eqref{defmdm} and \eqref{defmdmav}, respectively.
+We propose strongly consistent estimators \(T_n\) and \(\overline{T}_n\) for $T$ and $\overline{T}$ defined by \eqref{defmdm} and \eqref{defmdmav}.
 Both estimators are consistent with the underlying construction principle and rely on Azadkia \& Chatterjee's graph-based estimator $\xi_n$ for $\xi$ that are used as plug-ins in \eqref{defmdm} and \eqref{defmdmav}.
-The properties of $\xi_n$ imply strong consistency and an asymptotic computation time of $O(n \log n)$ for the estimators $T_n$ and $\overline{T}_n$, respectively.
-As main result of this section, we show asymptotic normality for $T_n.$ In Example \ref{exlimcasmnd} in the Supplementary Material we give evidence that the proposed estimators perform well in the multivariate normal model where closed-form expressions for \(T(\YY|\XX)\) are known due to Proposition \ref{propChatformmGau}.
-We refer to Section \ref{secappl} for applications to real-world data.
+The properties of $\xi_n$ imply strong consistency and a computation time of $O(n \log n)$ for the estimators $T_n$ and $\overline{T}_n$, respectively.
+As the main result of this section, we show asymptotic normality for $T_n$.
+Further, we provide rates of convergence for \(T_n\) and \(\overline{T}_n\,.\) In Example \ref{exlimcasmnd} in the Supplementary Material we give evidence that the proposed estimators perform well in the multivariate normal model where closed-form expressions for \(T\) are known due to Proposition \ref{propChatformmGau}.
+The last part of this section contains a comparison of \(T\) and its estimator with related multi-output dependence measures (Table \ref{tabpropkpct}).

-\subsubsection{Consistency}
+\subsection{Consistency}